pknell/gitlab-terraform/blog.md

 It's limited to assuming only "TerraformRole" and "S3BackendRole" (which are roles defined in "[s3-backend.template](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/s3-backend.template)") to avoid giving the instance too much access (e.g., it cannot assume the administrative roles of the DevOps account).

-After the IAM resources (RunnerIamRole & RunnerInstanceProfile), there's the resources for starting the EC2 instance for the GitLab Runner: RunnerAutoScalingGroup & RunnerLaunchConfiguration.
-For these, the template code is a bit long, so you'll want to review it [directly in the file](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/gitlab-runner.template).
+After the IAM resources (RunnerIamRole & RunnerInstanceProfile), there's the resources for starting the EC2 instance: RunnerAutoScalingGroup & RunnerLaunchConfiguration.
+For these, the template code is a bit long, so you should review it [directly in the file](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/gitlab-runner.template).
 Of particular importance are the commands labeled as "1-Register-Docker-Runner" and "2-Register-Shell-Runner".
 These commands each register a runner, associated with the specific GitLab project.
 Why two?
 Technically you only need one of them, so you can decide which you'd like to keep